 1. Calm the farm!

 Hypertension, or high blood pressure, is the biggest risk factor for stroke in both men and women.
 A person with high blood pressure is up to 7 times more likely to have a stroke than someone with normal or low blood pressure.

-Dr Rost says monitoring blood pressure and, if it is elevated, treating it, is probably the biggest difference people can make to their vascular health.
+Monitoring blood pressure and, if it is elevated, treating it is probably the biggest difference you can make to your vascular (arteries and veins) health.

-Not smoking, exercising, eating well, avoiding bad fats, and reducing salt intake all contribute to reducing blood pressure.
+Not smoking, exercising, eating well, avoiding bad fats and reducing salt intake all help to reduce your blood pressure.

 2. Ditch the smokes

 Quitting smoking is one of the most powerful lifestyle changes you can make to reduce your stroke risk significantly.
 Just five years after you stop smoking, your risk of stroke will be the same as that of a non-smoker.
 To stop smoking is hard work, but help is available.
 Find out more about quitting smoking.

 3. Revamp your eating habits